Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 Behavior patterns also change as technologies as they are adopted: Smartphones are an obvious example.

-The early behavior “making a call outside of a fixed location” morphed into “use a handheld and mobile internet access device” not only because of technology improvements (of which there were many), and because of price reductions (giving more people access), but most importantly because of behavior changes from people adopting cell phones in greater numbers.
-It was the true genius of innovators such as Steve Jobs to recognize that the technology didn’t drive behavior, behavior drove technology.
+The early behavior of “making a call outside of a fixed location” morphed into “use a handheld and mobile internet access device” not only because of technological improvements (of which there were many), and because of price reductions (giving more people access), but most importantly because of behavior changes from people adopting cell phones in greater numbers.
+It was the true genius of innovators such as Steve Jobs to recognize that technology didn’t drive behavior, behavior drove technology.
 The faster the innovator can respond and implement adopter feedback, the more successful that innovator will be in the marketplace.

 How do multidirectional feedback loops help our Keto snack bar entrepreneur?